partha-bro/study-repo/Web_developer/17-DSA/00-Tricky Js Qus/README.md

 ### Q63
     Why A->
     - when person is null but inside members have different memory location so members have object of array result

+### Q64
+    Why A->

+### Q65
+    Why A->
+    - floating numbers data type in number

+### Q66
+    Why A->
+    - The delete operator returns a boolean value: true on a successful deletion, else it'll return false.
+However, variables declared with the var, const or let keyword cannot be deleted using the delete operator.

+    - The name variable was declared with a const keyword, so its deletion is not successful: false is returned.
+When we set age equal to 21, we actually added a property called age to the global object.
+You can successfully delete properties from objects this way, also the global object, so delete age returns true.

+### Q67
+    Why A-> Ecma 2017 topic these are string methods
+    - With the padStart method, we can add padding to the beginning of a string.
+The value passed to this method is the total length of the string together with the padding.
+The string "Akhil Sunder" has a length of 12. name.padStart(13) inserts 1 space at the start of the string, because 12 + 1 is 13.

+    - If the argument passed to the padStart method is smaller than the length of the array, no padding will be added.

+### Q68
+    Why A->
+    - String.raw returns a string where the escapes (\n, \v, \t etc.) are ignored!
+Backslashes can be an issue since you could end up with something like:

+        const path = `C:\Documents\Projects\table.html`

+        Which would result in:

+        "C:DocumentsProjects able.html"

+        With String.raw, it would simply ignore the escape and print:

+        C:\Documents\Projects\table.html

+        In this case, the string is Hello\nworld, which gets logged.

+### Q69
+    Why A->
+    - console.log(isNaN(true));     // false
+    console.log(isNaN(1));          // false
+    console.log(isNaN(''));         // false
+    console.log(isNaN('string'));   // true

+    NOTE: true, false, '', null may be data type is different but value is integer.

+### Q70
+    Why A->
+    - console.log(false == "0");    // true
+      console.log(false === "0");   // false

+### Q71
+    Why A->
+    - 4
+      10

+### Q72
+    Why A->
+    - Identifier 'x' has already been declared

+### Q73
+    Why A->
+    - There are only six falsy values: undefined null
+        NaN
+        0
+        '' (empty string)
+        false

+    - Function constructors, like new Number and new Boolean are truthy.

+### Q74
+    Why A->
+    - A Symbol is not enumerable.
+The Object.keys method returns all enumerable key properties on an object.
+The Symbol won't be visible, and an empty array is returned.
+When logging the entire object, all properties will be visible, even non-enumerable ones.

+    - This is one of the many qualities of a symbol: besides representing an entirely unique value (which prevents accidental name collision on objects, for example when working with 2 libraries that want to add properties to the same object), you can also "hide" properties on objects this way (although not entirely.
+You can still access symbols using the Object.getOwnPropertySymbols() method).

+### Q75
+    Why A->
+    - [] is a truthy value.
+With the && operator, the right-hand value will be returned if the left-hand value is a truthy value.
+In this case, the left-hand value [] is a truthy value, so "Im' gets returned.

+    - "" is a falsy value.
+If the left-hand value is falsy, nothing gets returned. n\'t doesn't get returned.

+### Q76
+    Why A->
+    - SyntaxError: Unexpected end of input

+### Q77
+    Why A->
+    - ANS: [5]
+    Because in for loop semicolor add in end of for loop so next i is only increment 0 to 4 after that global statement will exicute and i value will be 4.

+### Q78
+    Why A->
+    -

+### Q79
+    Why A->
+    -

+### Q80
+    Why A->
+    -